Extended Learning Opportunities

 Blevins Middle School is excited to partner with Bruin Club to run our second year of the summer transition program, Becoming a Bruin!
 Incoming sixth graders will be able to take part in project-based learning and enrichments while becoming comfortable and confident on Blevins’ campus.
 This summer transition program is free for all incoming Blevins sixth grade students!

-The Becoming a Bruin Summer Program will be held 7 a.m. to 2:30 p.m., July 21-31.
+The Becoming a Bruin Summer Program will be held 7 a.m. - 2:30 p.m., July 21-31.
 Students will have the option to register for one of the two weeks.
+Breakfast and lunch will be available to all students who attend along with transportation if needed.

 alt""Poudre Community Academy